• Skip to primary navigation

 Embroidered hearts craft decoration

-I love how these embroidered hearts look on my mantle and they go with many more of my Nordic and Scandinavian crafts I have decorating my home.
+I love how these embroidered hearts look on my mantle, and they go with many more of my Nordic and Scandinavian crafts I have decorated my home.
+Denim is another great fabric to embroider, like with these hanging denim heart decorations.

 Scandi embroidered heart decoration

-You should check out some of my other cool adult craft tutorials on the site.
-I have other felt Valentine’s crafts like these heart felt flower brooches and a lovely upcycled sweater felt heart.
+You should check out some of my other cool adult craft tutorials and hand sewing projects on the site.
+I have other felt Valentine’s fabric heart crafts like these heart felt flower brooches and a lovely upcycled sweater felt heart.

-I even have a Scandi felt bauble craft which is probably a bit of a Christmas version of these embroidered hearts but in monochrome.
+I even have a Scandi felt bauble craft, which is probably a bit of a Christmas version of these embroidered hearts but in monochrome.
+For more mantle embroidery projects, check out these spring embroidery figures.

 Yield: Scandinavian embroidered heart decoration for Valentine's